Frequently Asked Questions

 - How do I contact Student Financial Services?

-The Office of Student Financial Services is available during normal business hours by phone, email and virtual (online) appointment.
-To view our current hours and ways to connect with us, visit our Connect Virtually webpage.
+The Office of Student Financial Services is available during normal business hours by phone, email and by appointment (in person & virtual).
+To view our current hours and ways to connect with us, visit our Connect with SFS web page.

 - I already submitted the FAFSA.
 Is there a separate application for NYS financial aid?